Please find here a selection of 17 years FESTIVAL OF LIGHTS Berlin:

 The third Worldchampionship in Projection Mapping under the motto “Creating Tomorrow” took place on the Berlin Cathedral in 2017.
 The best clips from the shows of the 10 international artists are available in this impressive Best Of Video.

-During the 2nd Berlin FESTIVAL OF LIGHTS World Championship of Projection Mapping the visitors of the 12th Festival of Lights had the opportunity to vote for the winner.
+During the second Berlin FESTIVAL OF LIGHTS World Championship of Projection Mapping the visitors had the opportunity to vote for the winner.
 More and more designers and artists are trying their hand at this unique game of reality and illusion.
 More information and the videos of the other finalists can be found here.

 1. World Championship of Projection Mapping 2015